medusajs/medusa/docs/content/development/fundamentals/dependency-injection.md

 description: 'Learn what the dependency container is and how to use it in Medusa.
 Learn also what dependency injection is, and what the resources regsitered and their names are.'
 ---

-# Dependency Container
+# Dependency Injection

-In this document, you’ll learn what the dependency container is and how you can use it in Medusa.
+In this document, you’ll learn what the dependency injection is and how you can use it in Medusa.

 ## Introduction